What Is a Medicare Special Needs Plan (SNP)?

 Review the Evidence of Coverage

-Compare the SNP's benefit package, provider network, formulary, and cost-sharing structure against your current care needs.
-Check that your existing doctors and prescriptions are covered in-network.
+Check the SNP's benefit package, provider network, formulary and cost-sharing structure against your current care needs.
+Confirm your doctors and prescriptions are covered in-network before enrolling.

 4. 4